LoonyRules/LoonySQL/README.md

 # LoonySQL
-I got bored once, made a quick, but bad LoonySQL.
-I got bored of it then made this.
+I got bored once, made a quick, but bad SQL library.
+I disliked it and now I'm making this rewrite.

 ### Features